Krishan-Nattar/Data-Structures/Data_Structures_Questions.md

 O(1)

     a.
 Compare the runtime of the doubly linked list's `delete` method with the worst-case runtime of the JS `Array.splice` method.
 Which method generally performs better?

+    The doubly linked list, because .splice would worst case be O(n)